 An Equitable System for Determining Rent

-The bedrooms in our house vary widely in size, noise, privacy and various amenities.
+The bedrooms in our house varied widely in size, noise, privacy and various amenities.
 Room pricing had initially been spitballed, with rooms of similar size grouped in rental tiers.
 Two years later, various housemates voiced complaints about the prices of their rooms relative to other people's.
 Concern for equity prompted me to design a process through which we could more democratically arrive at rents for individual spaces in the house.

 Details on each step of the process at right, in the captions.